umigv/Embedded_Stack_ROS2/Readme.md

 2. in the file that opens, add:
 SUBSYSTEM=="tty", ATTRS{idVendor}=="2341", ATTRS{idProduct}=="0042", ATTRS{serial}=="557363130383514121D2", SYMLINK+="LED_Arduino", MODE="0666"
 3. reboot system

 Note:

-run "lsusb" to get the idVendor and idProduct to get serial number, make sure device is connected to ACM0, then run " udevadm info -a -n /dev/ttyACM0 | grep 'ATTRS{serial}' "
+Run "lsusb" to get the idVendor and idProduct.

+To get serial number, make sure device is connected to ACM0, then run " udevadm info -a -n /dev/ttyACM0 | grep 'ATTRS{serial}' ".